codeskyblue/gossh/README.md

 4. server send back alalible list of (hostname, password)
 5. client call ssh, scp or rsync to do commands (use sshpass of simply gosshpass)

-### How to manage infos to cloud server
-1. use a browser to login with https://
-2. do add, update, delete

 ### Other ideas
 for a group use, give them a group-account. for personal use, give them a single-account and group is group-account

 so personal can use itself conf and also the group conf.